Hamza-Omran/BankingSystem-Java-2021/README.md

 # BankProject (First-Year Java Project - Archived)

+## Academic Context
+This project was developed as part of the "Programming II" course (2024).

 ## Test Credentials (Example User)

 To quickly test the application without creating a new account, you can use this pre-configured user: